Tsuchiya Family

 George Kazuo Tsuchiya [1919 – 1999]

-Miyoko Tsuchiya (nee Amano) [1923 – unknown]
+Miyoko Tsuchiya (nee Amano) [1923 – 2016]

 George Kazuo Tsuchiya was born on May 18, 1919, in Vancouver, to Hajime and Tsugi (nee Asahina).
 He was a marine engineer employed by Hajime Tsuchiya.
 He was forcibly uprooted to Revelstoke in 1942, and then to R.R.
 No.1, Centralis, Ontario.
 He married Miyoko Amano and had three children: Geoffrey Mikio (born in Revelstoke in 1949, died in North Vancouver in 1968 by drowning), Wes, and Michael.

-George Tsuchiya passed on August 19, 1957, in Revelstoke, at the age of 69.
+George Tsuchiya passed on February 2, 1999, in Burnaby, at the age of 69.

 The Tsuchiya family has connections with the Amano, Higano, Isomura, Tabayashi, and Maruno families through marriage.
 These families were in Revelstoke during the internment years and family histories refer to the Tsuchiya family.